stefanprodan/istio-hpa/README.md

 podinfo   Deployment/podinfo   25272m/10   1         10        3
 ```

-When the load test finishes, the number of requests per second will drop to zero and the HPA will start to scale down the workload.
+When the load test finishes, the number of requests per second will drop to zero and the HPA will
+start to scale down the workload.
-Note that the HPA has a back off mechanism that prevents rapid scale up/down events, the number of replicas will go back to one
+Note that the HPA has a back off mechanism that prevents rapid scale up/down events,
-after a couple of minutes.
+the number of replicas will go back to one after a couple of minutes.

+By default the metrics sync happens once every 30 seconds and scaling up/down can only happen if there was
+no rescaling within the last 3-5 minutes.
+In this way, the HPA prevents rapid execution of conflicting decisions
+and gives time for the Cluster Autoscaler to kick in.